Last updated on February 21st, 2023 at 11:12 am

 If you find that you’re able to add more weight consistently to your rows, weighted pull ups and chin ups, then don’t overly worry about a lack of curl progression.

-We know that these exercises work the biceps pretty hard anyway.
+We know that these exercises, especially chin ups, work the biceps pretty hard anyway.

 So, your biceps will definitely be getting stronger.